act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Failed Example 5

-Autocomplete is inappropriate for the type of field.
+This `autocomplete` [attribute value][] is not appropriate for the field.
+It is not possible to type an e-mail using just numbers.

 ```html
 <label>Email<input type="number" autocomplete="email"/></label>